 The experience of learning a new culture should be both educational and rewarding!

-REMEMBER : Feel free to come to us any time during your stay, if you’d like advice or if you would like us to clarify things with your family!
+REMEMBER : Feel free to come to me at any time during your stay, if you’d like advice or if you would like to clarify things.
 We’re here for you!

 ENJOY YOUR STAY!